Researched & written by Sarah (Sallie) Burns Atkins

 HOW DID PARKER ADKINS MEET BLUE SKY?

-After going through this exercise, I have concluded that Parker Adkins could not have met either Blue Sky or Chief Cornstalk.
+After going through this exercise, I have concluded that Parker Adkins could not have met either Chief Cornstalk or Blue Sky if, indeed, Blue Sky existed.
+There is no proof that Chief Cornstalk had such a daughter.

 When I began this project, I said that true research requires us to put aside everything we think we know and go where the facts take us.